yugao-tum/Literature/README.md

 Overall, the study presents a comprehensive analysis of how increasing crop rotational diversity can enhance cereal yields, emphasizing the importance of incorporating diverse crop species and functional groups into agricultural practices for sustainable and efficient crop production.

-The article titled "AI- and data-driven pre-crop values and crop rotation matrices" delves into the topic of crop rotation planning, which is crucial for both organic and conventional agriculture.
+The article titled "AI- and data-driven pre-crop values and crop rotation matrices" Fenz.etc 2023 delves into the topic of crop rotation planning, which is crucial for both organic and conventional agriculture.
 It aims to optimize soil productivity, crop yield, and resistance to pests and weeds through effective rotation strategies.
 The paper highlights the importance of understanding which crops to grow in succession to achieve synergistic effects.

 Key Points from the Article:
 Research Focus: The study investigates whether yield-enhancing crop combination data, derived from measured, clustered, and standardized NDVI (Normalized Difference Vegetation Index) values, align with existing literature and expert knowledge from long-term field experiments.